nokonkwo-jpg/nnaemekaokonkwo.github.io/README.md

 # Personal Portfolio
+## Overview

+Welcome to the repository of my personal website!
+This project showcases my portfolio, skills, and contact information using HTML, CSS, and JavaScript.
+Below you will find instructions on how to set up, customize, and deploy the website.

 ## Installation & Deployment 📦
 - Clone the repository and modify the content of **index.html** according to your requirement.